Theraflu Cold & Sore Throat Side Effects

 7. Eguia L, Materson BJ "Acetaminophen-related acute renal failure without fulminant liver failure."
 Pharmacotherapy 17 (1997): 363-70

-It is possible that some side effects of Theraflu Cold & Sore Throat may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Theraflu Cold & Sore Throat may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Theraflu Cold & Sore Throat (acetaminophen / pheniramine / phenylephrine)